Aditi22Bansal/Hotel_Management_System/README.md

 - **Add-On Services**: Guests can opt for additional services like laundry and pool access.
 - **Discount Offers**: Discounts are automatically applied based on specific conditions (e.g., number of members, length of stay).
 - **Detailed Billing**: A comprehensive bill is generated showing all charges, discounts, and taxes.
+- **Error Handling**: All types of errors are handled throighout the code.

 ## Object-Oriented Programming Concepts